ArminRostami/icfs/README.md

 This repository inlcudes the client node that comes with a standalone [ipfs node](https://ipfs.io/) and a shell interface to interact with the network.

 ## Architecture
-There are two types of node in each icfs network:
+There are two types of nodes in each icfs network:
 1. **Client** nodes: each client runs its own ipfs daemon and connects to peers in order to share files

 2. **Bootstrap** or discovery nodes: client nodes query these nodes to find other client nodes